ed-syspertec/Virtel/docs/manuals/virtel/Virtel461CN/connectivity_guide.rst

 Retries
     Number of attempts to reacquire auto-activated terminals during VIRTEL startup.
 The delay between attempts is specified by the “Delay” parameter.
-A value of zero will prevent the line from starting at Virtel startup.
+A value of 0 will prevent the line from starting at Virtel startup.

 Delay